This blog post was last updated on December 23rd, 2022

 The When and Why of Intermodal Shipments

-The reasons as to why and when a company should consider intermodal transportation are many, including:
+The reasons why and when a company should consider intermodal transportation are many, including:

 - time savings due to reduced transit times through the use of multiple modes of intermodal freight transportation

 - reduced carbon dioxide emissions and other pollutants due to the use of more than one intermodal shipping mode

 - lower costs because rail cars can cut out road transport completely or reduce it dramatically